Curious-Eye/remote-js-executioner/README.md

 It provides api for the client to schedule such tasks, get relevant information about their current state and stop them.

-Notes: \
+### API

+Root path to get accessible api via HATEOAS is available at:
+- GET localhost:8080/

+All api definitions are viewable via Swagger UI at:
+- GET localhost:8080/swagger-ui/index.html

+### Notes

-    - only important public methods have comments;\
+Only important public methods have comments.\
-    - tests cover core functionality (business cases).
+Tests cover core functionality (business cases).